Bam92/abelmbula/content/blog/understanding-jsx/index.md

 ## Closing Notes
 In this tutorial, we have learned that JSX provides syntactic sugar for the `React.createElement()` API.
 It is concise and let us combine everything (HTML, CSS, JS) in our component.

-It requires `Babel` to be transpiled into plain JavaScript.
+JSX requires `Babel` to be transpiled into plain JavaScript.